hyperspy/hyperspy/doc/dev_guide.rst

 Write tests
 ^^^^^^^^^^^

-Every new function that is writen in to HyperSpy needs to be tested and documented.
+Every new function that is written in to HyperSpy needs to be tested and documented.

 Tests are short functions found in hyperspy/tests that call your functions